a-izady/accountgo/docs/README.md

   Initialize Database:

- A-Execute SaveCompany in api project with bellow Request body (please note that id must be zero) This command create a company in database.
+ A-Execute SaveCompany in api project with bellow Request body (please note that id shuold be zero) This command create a company in database.
  ```
  {